 Interventional endoscopy has grown rapidly in recent years, emerging as the preferred procedure for diagnosing and treating many GI conditions that were once the domain of surgery given advantages that include fewer complications, quicker recovery times, the ability to combine and tailor procedures to patients’ needs, and the fact that the interventions can be reversible.
 At UCLA, the three members of the interventional endoscopy team within the Vatche and Tamar Manoukian Division of Digestive Diseases are engaged in studies that are continuing to blur these boundaries while also improving the diagnostic and therapeutic capability of endoscopy.

-Dr. V. Raman Muthusamy, director of endoscopy for the UCLA Health System, has extensively studied a combination of resection and ablation techniques to treat Barrett’s esophagus patients, both as a strategy to prevent the development of cancer and for treating early esophageal cancers to avoid the need for surgery.
+Dr. V. Raman Muthusamy, medical director of endoscopy for the UCLA Health System, has extensively studied a combination of resection and ablation techniques to treat Barrett’s esophagus patients, both as a strategy to prevent the development of cancer and for treating early esophageal cancers to avoid the need for surgery.
 Dr. Muthusamy, who helped to pioneer the use of radiofrequency ablation to burn off the dysplasia in Barrett’s patients, recently developed new quality metrics for these techniques, called endoscopic eradication therapy, with two colleagues.
 The American Society of Gastrointestinal Endoscopy and American College of Gastroenterology recently endorsed these metrics, which can be used to guide and assess endoscopists performing these procedures.
 Barrett’s esophagus is a complication of chronic reflux in which the lining of the esophagus begins to take on the appearance and characteristics of the lining of the stomach and small intestine, putting patients at a significantly higher risk of developing esophageal cancer.
 The ability to perform endoscopic eradication techniques that are far less invasive than surgery makes treating dysplastic Barrett’s esophagus — and thus reducing the risk of progression to cancer — a much more appealing option, Dr. Muthusamy notes.

 Dr. Muthusamy is also exploring better ways to getting tissue from endoscopic ultrasound — focusing not only on how to obtain tissue from areas that have proved inaccessible, but also how to obtain enough tissue from more accessible areas (such as the pancreas) to allow for theranostics, or being able to profile tumors to predict which drugs will be most effective.
 “Historically we say if you have cancer of a certain type you get this drug, and some people respond while others don’t,” Dr. Muthusamy says.
 “Part of moving toward more personalized medicine is the need to get enough of the tumor to actually run these tests, which requires more than you would get just for a diagnosis.”
 His group is now using new needles to acquire additional tissue for a host of cancers.
 This increased ability to extract tissue with endoscopic ultrasound is also being applied to obtain liver biopsies during endoscopy.